 The mating of two dogs usually lasts anywhere from five minutes to half an hour.
 Mating in dogs is longer than what most people think and it’s not unusual to see ties lasting close to an hour.
 So if you let the dogs together by mistake for a couple of minutes, you can usually assume that they did not do anything naughty.

 Now, if you let the dog for over 15 or 20 minutes, then you should definitely get worried because if both dogs were willing, they could have done it.
-Here are some signs of mating in dogs so you can try to assess whether or not the two dogs mated.
+Here are some signs of mating in dogs to know if two dogs mated.

 If your female dog looks particularly damp around the head and neck and it hasn’t been raining, she may have been wooed by a male dog.
-Dogs are highly intelligent, social creatures and “wooing” is another way of describing their canine seduction techniques.
-Believe it or not, in the dog world wooing involves a lot of licking of the fur!
-They may also nibble each other’s ears and nuzzle each other affectionately, like flirting behaviours in humans.
+Dogs are smart social creatures, and “wooing” is another way of describing their canine seduction techniques.
+Believe it or not, in the dog world wooing involves a lot of fur licking!
+They may also nibble each other’s ears and nuzzle each other affectionately, like flirting behaviors in humans.
 To humans, the dogs may look like they are in love!
 (Are they?)

-The male dog also tends to spend a lot of time sniffing the female’s vulva and anus, and will follow her around before mating.
+The male dog also spends much time sniffing the female’s vulva and anus and will follow her around before mating.
 He may make a few failed attempts at mounting the female dog from behind before the final big event.
-If you witnessed your dog engaging in this behaviour, followed by any of the signs listed here, there is a strong possibility both dogs have just mated.
+If you witnessed your dog engaging in this behavior, followed by any of the signs listed here, there is a strong possibility both dogs have just mated.

 After a mating session, your female dog may have a particularly strong smell around her vulva.
 This scent will be different from the scent she has during her heat cycle.
 If your dam smells odd and she has been around an unneutered male dog in the last few minutes, she may have mated!
 If you are worried, seek advice from a vet who can advise you on the next steps.